buddyfavors/autorenter-nodeexpress-api/CONTRIBUTING.md

 1. Update the README.md with details of changes to the interface or its usage.
 This includes new environment variables, exposed ports, useful file locations, and container parameters.
 1. Increase the version numbers in any example files and the README.md to the new version that this PR would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
 1. PRs must be approved before they can be merged.
-  * Merging of approved PRs to the development branch will be performed by the Product Owner.
+  * Merging of approved PRs to the development branch will be performed by the AutoRenter Core team.
   * Merging of approved PRs to a feature branch will typically be performed by the branch's creator.

     > **Example**: Jon creates a PR for a new feature.
 To fix some problems he found in Jon's branch while reviewing Jon's PR, Dave creates a new branch from Jon's branch and opens a new PR.
 After getting necessary approval, Dave merges his PR into Jon's branch.
-Then, after Jon's PR has been approved, the Product Owner merges Jon's PR into the development branch.
+Then, after Jon's PR has been approved, a member of AutoRenter Core team merges Jon's PR into the development branch.

+## Recommended Development Workflow

+The following steps describe the recommended development workflow.

+1. Pull from the `development` branch.
+1. As described above:
+  1. Install project libraries.
+  1. Run tests.
+  1. Start the API.
+1. Browse the API.

+**If you encounter problems with any of this, please see the [Troubleshooting section](https://github.com/fusionalliance/autorenter-nodeexpress-api#troubleshooting).**

+If you are implementing a new feature, in addition to the previous steps you should:

+1. Create a feature branch by branching off of `development`.
+1. Implement your feature. *Note that during this process you should regularly (at least 1x/day) merge the `development` branch into your feature branch to ensure your code is staying current with work being done by the rest of the team.*
+  1. Develop
+    1. Make changes to code, scripts, unit tests, etc.
+    1. Lint your code.
+    1. Run the tests.
+    1. Browse the API.
+    1. Repeat until you have something meaningful to commit to your feature branch.
+  1. Commit changes to your feature branch.
+  1. Repeat these feature implementation steps until the feature is ready to review.
+1. Open a pull request to merge your feature branch into `development`.

 ## Contributor Covenant Code of Conduct